copleykj/meteor-typed-model/README.md

 - **API Availability**: Ensures Model, CustomTypes, and SchemaHelpers are accessible
 - **Model Instantiation**: Confirms Model instances can be created on the client

+## Contributing

+Contributions are welcome!
+Please:

+1. Check existing issues or create a new one to discuss your idea
+2. Fork the repository and create a feature branch
+3. Write tests for your changes
+4. Ensure all tests pass with `meteor npm test`
+5. Submit a pull request

 ## Attribution

 This package is composed mostly of code extracted from the [JollyRoger](https://github.com/deathandmayhem/jolly-roger) project created by Evan Broder.

+## License

+MIT